-When you think of Tanzania, you think of a safari.
-And where better to go on safari than in the Serengeti?
-Next to the Kruger National Park in South Africa, The Serengeti is one of the most famous parks in Africa … and Africa is big!
-As is the case with the Serengeti.
-With its area of more than 140,000 square meters, you can easily spend a few days here and explore.
+When you think of Tanzania, you think of safari.
+And where better to go on safari than the Serengeti?
+The Serengeti is next to the Kruger Park one of the most famous parks in Africa … and Africa is big!
+So is the Serengeti.
+With its area of over 140,000 square meters, you can easily spend a few days here exploring.

-Wildebeests, zebras, and gazelles roam the Serengeti to get their daily portion of greenery.
-The migration is at its most spectacular when the animals migrate to the northern side of the park in July and August, across the border into Kenya: the Maasai Mara.
-To get there, the animals must first cross two wild rivers.
-It is a bizarre sight when hundreds of wildebeest suddenly collapse into the river to fight against nature.
-But the Serengeti is not only spectacular during this time of year.
-In December and January, most of the herds are located in the south of the Serengeti.
-All these beautiful creatures are born then and there; spring jitters in the Serengeti, while most of us will be seeing snow from our windows.
+In the Serengeti, wildebeest, zebra and gazelle migrate to get their share of the daily green.
+The migration is at its most spectacular when, in July and August, the animals head for the northern end of the park, across the border with Kenya: the Maasai Mara.
+To get here, the animals must first cross two spirited rivers.
+It is bizarre to see how many wildebeest suddenly plunge into the river to do battle with nature.
+But it is not only during this period that the Serengeti is spectacular.
+In December and January, most of the herds are in the south of the Serengeti.
+This is where all the little ones are born; spring fever in the Serengeti, while it can snow in our little country.

-There is no dull moment in the Serengeti.
-Once you are among the animals, nice and safe in your land cruiser, with a guide who knows exactly where to find them and what they’re doing, it will be an unforgettable experience!
-When you look to the left, you will see a group of hyenas surrounding a female lion.
-She may fear for her freshly caught prey.
-On the other side, you see a zebra drinking innocently from a pool of water while a crocodile is lurking.
-Make sure to sleep in the Serengeti for one or two nights to have the full experience.
+In the Serengeti there is always something to see.
+Once you find yourself among the animals, nice and safe in your landcruiser with a guide who knows exactly where the animals are and how they react, then it’s enjoyment!
+If you look left, you see a group of hyenas surrounding a female lion.
+She may fear for her prey.
+On the other side, you’ll see a zebra innocently drinking water from a pool while a crocodile lurks in wait.
+Be sure to sleep one or two nights in the Serengeti to take everything in.

-If you want the real safari experience, we recommend that you sleep in a tent.
-You can hear the hyenas laughing at night and the buffalo quietly shuffling through the camp in search of a snack.
-If a tent is not your cup of tea, then there are plenty of other options.
-Think of a beautiful lodge with soft beds and a panoramic view of the park.
+If you want the real safari experience, we recommend sleeping in a tent.
+At night you can hear the hyenas laughing and the buffalos quietly shuffle through the camp in search of a green snack.
+If you find a tent too much (or too little)?
+Then there are plenty of other options.
+Think of a beautiful lodge with soft princess beds and a panoramic view over the park.